Westland Sea King: 2000s

 In 2000, Sea King HC.4s of 846 NAS participated in Operation Palliser in Sierra Leone.

 During the 2003 invasion of Iraq, multiple Sea King ASaC7 from 849 NAS were operated from HMS Ark Royal.
 On 22 March 2003, two AEW Sea Kings from 849 NAS operating from Ark Royal collided over the Persian Gulf, resulting in the death of seven personnel.
 A report into the collision called for Sea Kings to be outfitted with night vision goggles, as well as better onboard safety equipment, and recommended changes to procedure regarding the use of radar at night.
 However, it later transpired that the Board of Inquiry had not been told that the three main contributory factors it reported coincided with the three main areas of degradation between the Mk2 and Mk7.
 (NVG, Anti-Collision lighting and Interoperability with ships).
 These had been identified and two contracts let to mitigate the risks had been cancelled by an administrative official.
 Moreover, in 1994 the RN had rejected the recommendation of the programme manager to retain NVG.

 In July 2006, Sea King HC.4 helicopters based at RNAS Yeovilton were temporarily deployed to Cyprus to assist in Operation Highbrow, the evacuation of British citizens from Lebanon.

 In October 2011, following several years of service in Afghanistan as troop transports for the International Security Assistance Force (ISAF) forces stationed there, the Sea King HC.4s returned to the UK; their replacement is the AgustaWestland AW101 Merlin.
 Between April 2009 and July 2011, the Royal Navy's Sea Kings stationed at Camp Bastion conducted over 1000 operational missions.

+The last Sea King flight in service was in September 2018, marking an end to half a century of service with the Royal Navy.